Geotechnical investigation

 Geotechnical investigations are performed by geotechnical engineers or engineering geologists to obtain information on the physical properties of soil earthworks and foundations for proposed structures and for repair of distress to earthworks and structures caused by subsurface conditions; this type of investigation is called a site investigation.
 Geotechnical investigations are also used to measure the thermal resistance of soils or backfill materials required for underground transmission lines, oil and gas pipelines, radioactive waste disposal, and solar thermal storage facilities.
 A geotechnical investigation will include surface exploration and subsurface exploration of a site.
 Sometimes, geophysical methods are used to obtain data about sites.
 Subsurface exploration usually involves soil sampling and laboratory tests of the soil samples retrieved.

 Geotechnical investigations are very important before any structure can be built, ranging from a single house to a large warehouse, a multi-storey building, and infrastructure projects like bridges, high-speed rail, and metros.

-Surface exploration can include geologic mapping, geophysical methods, and photogrammetry, or it can be as simple as a geotechnical professional walking around on the site to observe the physical conditions at the site.
+Surface exploration can include geological mapping, geophysical methods, and photogrammetry, or it can be as simple as a geotechnical professional walking around on the site to observe the physical conditions at the site.
 To obtain information about the soil conditions below the surface, some form of subsurface exploration is required.
 Methods of observing the soils below the surface, obtaining samples, and determining physical properties of the soils and rocks include test pits, trenching (particularly for locating faults and slide planes), borings, and in situ tests.
 These can also be used to identify contamination in soils prior to development in order to avoid negative environmental impacts.